Posted on June 18th, 2018

 Although studies yield mixed results, a causal relationship between occupational asbestos exposure and kidney cancer has been found.
 In 1989, a study examined three groups of people from different industries - products company workers, insulators, and shipyard workers.
 They had all been handling asbestos on the job for significant periods of time.
 Researchers concluded that there was 'excess mortality from cancers of the kidney, urinary bladder, and other urinary organs'.

-If you would like to show your support to kidney cancer sufferers and raise awareness, you can find some great ideas on the website of The Kidney Cancer Research Alliance below.
+If you would like to show your support for kidney cancer sufferers and raise awareness, you can find some great ideas on the website of The Kidney Cancer Research Alliance below.

 The 21st of March, which is also the day of the spring equinox, has recently been deemed Anal Cancer Awareness Day.

 To support Anal Cancer Awareness Day, you can share informative material on social media, donate to foundations whose mission is to lower the prevalence of the disease, tell your story as a patient, survivor, or caregiver, organize a local event which aims at raising funds for anal cancer research, wear purple and green.

 Between 3 and 5 million people in the U.S. suffer from lymphedema, a cardiovascular disease which entails the swelling of various parts of the body as a result of a poor functioning lymphatic system.

 Since lymphedema is under-researched and under-covered by medical insurance, raising awareness is of utmost importance to the men, women, and children struggling with it.
 Perhaps the most effective way you can show your support during Lymphedema Awareness Month is to ask your members of Congress to sign The Lymphedema Treatment Act (LTA), which is meant to improve coverage for treatment and other related medical expenses.